iljoong/azure-terraform/README-aks.md

 You need to set `load_balancer_sku = "standard"` in `network_profile` in order to use __AZ__.

 > Note: At the time of writing this, you need to manually register preview features in order to use __multi-node pools__ and __AZ__.
-See documentation more information
+See documentation for more information

 ## Run Terraform